Skip to content

 Configuration#

-Spending limits can be set at any of three scopes:
+Spending limits can be set at any of four scopes:

 • Organization level — caps total spend across the entire organization.